Overview

 })

-The browser SDK upload method accepts different kind of binary data: a Blob or a File object.
+upload a Blob or a File

 const result = await uploadBytes(fileRef, file)

-result.metadata
+result.metadata // FullMetadata

 result.ref